Best iPhone 12 Case of 2021

 Since it's durable and protective, the CASEKOO lacks the flexibility that most of the other clear options tote.
 This doesn't matter too much once the case is on, but it definitely inhibits movement when trying to get a phone into it.

-There are not that many defining features to the CASEKOO Crystal Clear case other than the product's simplicity.
+There are not many defining features to the CASEKOO Crystal Clear case other than the product's simplicity.
 This is as basic as it gets — clear plastic, slightly flexible design, with a lip to protect the phone screen.
 We appreciated the reinforced edges and the lip since these features seemed to improve the overall level of protection that the case provides.
 Overall, we were not blown away, but we appreciated its simplicity.

 For some, its simplicity may be appealing, but others may be a bit underwhelmed by the lack of features on this product.
 Our testers fell into the latter category and felt that this case lacked flair.